iotgeek/LinkItONE-IBMBluemix/README.md

    https://github.com/knolleary/pubsubclient
   In the sketch, to load it into the Arduino IDE, Select Sketch -> Import Library -> Add Library and select the folder which contains PubSubClient.cpp and PubSubClient.h files.
   4. Connect the USB cable to the LinkIt ONE and other end to desktop / laptop which has the sketch installed on it
   5. Connect temperature and humidity sensor to the LinkIt ONE board.
+The sample code assume that the sensor has been connected to the D2 PIN of the LinkIt ONE board.
   6. The samples folder of this repository (https://github.com/iotgeek/LinkItONE-IBMBluemix/) contains 2 examples,
   a) Quickstart flow –quickstart.ino
   b) Registered flow – registereduser.ino